 Performance and Portfolio Update

-- The Pax Global Opportunities Fund underperformed the MSCI ACWI in the third quarter.
-Year-to-date, which includes a strong first half of the year, the Fund remains comfortably ahead of MSCI ACWI.
+- The Pax Global Opportunities Fund outperformed the MSCI ACWI benchmark in the third quarter of 2020.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|